-Information about the Fund's NAV, market price, premiums and discounts, and bid-ask spread is available on the Fund's website at www.uscfinvestments.com.
+Information about the Fund's NAV, market price, premiums and discounts, and bid-ask spread is available on the Fund's website at www.uscfinvestments.com

 The Fund issues and redeems shares at NAV only in large blocks of shares ("Creation Units"), which only Authorized Participants that have entered into an agreement with ALPS Distributors, Inc. (the "Distributor") may purchase or redeem.
 A Creation Unit for the Fund consists of 25,000 shares, though this may change from time to time.
-The Fund generally issues and redeems Creation Units in exchange for a designated amount of cash.
-Authorized Participants are required to pay a transaction fee to compensate the Fund for brokerage and transaction expenses when purchasing and redeeming Creation Units.
-The transaction fee for the Fund is \$250.
+The Fund generally issues and redeems Creation Units for a designated amount of cash, however, the Fund has adopted policies and procedures that allow it to utilize custom baskets and issue and redeem Creation Units partially in-kind (i.e., in exchange for a "basket" of securities).
+Authorized Participants are required to pay a transaction fee of \$250 to compensate the Fund for brokerage and transaction expenses when purchasing and redeeming Creation Units.

 See "Transaction Fees on Creation and Redemption Transactions."